-An incomplete grade may be granted at the discretion of faculty if significant progress has been made in the course.
-Students should consult with their faculty if they desire an incomplete.
+4.5.1 Per University policy, a grade of 'incomplete' may be granted at the discretion of faculty if significant progress has been made in the course.
+Students should consult with their faculty to request a grade of an incomplete.
+A grade of 'incomplete' may affect progression in the program.